dxfrontier/cds-ts-repository/README.md

 `exists(keys: KeyValueType<T>): Promise<boolean>`

-The method allows you to check whether entries exist in the database that match the specified fields.
+The `exists` method allows you to check whether entries exist in the database that match the specified fields.

 `Parameters`